High BP in Pregnancy: Is It Normal?

 How to Prevent it

 As a pregnant woman, I can tell you that high blood pressure in pregnancy is really common.
-It can be scary at first, but with a few simple changes, you can avoid it.
+It can be scary at first, but wyou can avoid it with a few simple changes,

-Here are some tips to keep in mind if you experience high blood pressure in pregnancy.
+Here are some tips to remember if you experience high blood pressure in pregnancy.

 1. Keep track of your symptoms.
-If you notice any unusual symptoms like headaches, nausea, shortness of breath, or dizziness, let your doctor know right away.
+If you notice any unusual symptoms like headaches, nausea, shortness of breath, or dizziness, inform your doctor immediately.

 2. Maintain a healthy diet.
-A healthy diet is important during pregnancy, and the right foods can help lower blood pressure.
+A healthy diet is important during pregnancy; the right foods can help lower blood pressure.
 Eat plenty of fruits and vegetables and eat fish twice per week.

 3. Exercise regularly.
 If you don’t exercise, start now!
 You can do things like walking, swimming, or yoga.